 Review of children and young people

 You should write to your patients if you have identified them as at high risk of complications from coronavirus (COVID-19).
-The letter provides advice and guidance on what it means to be at high risk, information relating to the support available, going to work, accessing NHS services and mental health support, as well as guidance on avoiding areas identified as being in a local lockdown.
+The letter provides advice and guidance on what it means to be at high risk, information relating to the support available, going to work, accessing NHS services and mental health support, as well as guidance on current restrictions.

 You do not need to write to your patients if they are identified nationally or by hospitals.
-Correspondence should be provided nationally and the Trust adding the patient to the Shielded Patient List respectively.
+Correspondence will be provided either nationally or by the Trust adding the patient to the Shielded Patient List respectively.

 You should also write to patients who you have previously been on the Shielded Patient List and now are assessed as being at low or moderate risk.

 An updated Word template of the letter was made available to GPs via GP systems in September 2020.
 Download a letter template for patients assessed as not being at high risk.

 In addition to this, an Easy Read version of the letter was also made available in December 2020.
 Download an Easy Read letter template for patients assessed as not being at high risk.
 The Easy Read template should be used in addition to the former where it is appropriate to do so.

 Hospital trusts can also deduct patients by submitting a request to the NHS Shielded Patient List.
 These patients are identified by a low or moderate risk flag in your GP system.